 Although a majority agreed that the director, Wally Butts, was a public figure, it also decided that allegations by the Saturday Evening Post that he had fixed a game constituted libel under the standards established in New York Times Co. v.
 Sullivan (1964).
 The Butts case was decided along with Associated Press v.
 Walker.

-Georgia coach Butts says the magazine article of game-fixing was untrue
+Butts says magazine article of game-fixing was untrue, poorly reported

 Butts had brought suit against the publisher of the Post after it had run an article charging that he had fixed a football game between the University of Georgia and the University of Alabama.